danfuzz/samizdat/doc/library-guide/OneOff.md

 This generic provides access to that name.
 There is no restriction on the composition (type, etc.) of a name.

+#### `sizeOf(value) <> int`

+Returns the number of elements in the given value.
+This function is intended for "collection-like" values which have constituent parts of some sort.

 #### `toInt(value) <> int`

 Some values have an obvious correspondence to an integer quantity.
 If